ywata/dynamodb/README.md

 The author is currently deveoping this software.
 Most of the codes are intended to test DynamoDB API described in http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/Welcome.html.

+Current status of the implementation
+* Table Manupilacion API
+** CreateTable
+** DeleteTable
+** DescribeTable
+** ListTables
+** UpdateTable
+* Item Manupilation API
+** PutItem
+** GetItem
+** DeleteItem
+** UpdateItem
+* Search
+** Query
+** Scan

+Currently not implemented
+* Batch API
+** BatchGetItem
+** BatchWriteItem

 # Preparing for DynamoDB local
-As using dynamodb on AWS is not free but AWS released dynamodb test environment called DynamoDB in the following URL. http://aws.typepad.com/aws/2013/09/dynamodb-local-for-desktop-development.html
+As using dynamodb on AWS is not free but AWS released dynamodb test environment called DynamoDBLocal in the following URL. http://aws.typepad.com/aws/2013/09/dynamodb-local-for-desktop-development.html

-As the released jar files does not provide us any information, the author modifies the environment to get some error information.
+As the released jar files does not provide us any information for debug, the author modifies the environment to get some error information.

 1. enable log4j.rootLogger = ON in log4j.properties